WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 They would appear in the courtroom as a hologram.
 And observe the trial through a connected swivel camera, that would relay the feed to a VR headset back on their ship.
 &nbsp;

-There was nothing special about the VR technology.
+There was nothing special about the Virtual Reality technology.

 It was ancient tech that predated space travel.
 Back when bipedal lifeforms were still planetbound.
 And still used words like "fast" when talking about their cute little land-skimmers.
 &nbsp;